IshitaJ19/Military-Spending-Trends/README.md

 All monetary data is in constant 2010 USD.
 All data has been scaled to be in billions.

-This project is done as part of DATS6103 - Introduction to Data Mining at The George Washington University.
+This project is done as part of DATS6103 - Introduction to Data Mining at The George Washington University (Oct 2018).